-- 1. National Architectural Accrediting Board (NAAB)-accredited professional degree Master of Architecture (M.Arch.); - Planning Accreditation Board (PAB)-accredited professional degree Master of Environmental Planning (M.E.P.); - Master of Science (M.S.) degree with a major in Environmental Resources; - 4.
-Master of Science (M.S.) degree with a major in Building Design; and - Master of Science in Design (M.S.D.) degree with majors in Industrial Design and Interior Design.
+The faculty in the College of Architecture and Environmental Design offer the National Architectural Accrediting Board (NAAB)-accredited professional degree Master of Architecture (M.Arch.); Planning Accreditation Board (PAB)-accredited professional degree Master of Environmental Planning (M.E.P.); M.S. degree in Building Design; Master of Science in Design (M.S.D.); M.S. degree in Environmental Resources; and Ph.D. degree in Environmental Design and Planning.
+For more information on graduate programs in the College of Architecture and Environmental Design, see the Graduate Catalog.